SamAlber/aws-cloud-website/README.md

    - Cloudflare provides the DNS records, including the CNAME pointing to the AWS CloudFront distribution.

 7. **Connecting to CloudFront**:
-   - The browser resolves the CNAME to the CloudFront distribution's IP address.
+   - The browser resolves the CNAME to the CloudFront distribution's domain name.
+   - **SSL/TLS Handshake**:
-   - **SSL/TLS Handshake**: A secure connection is established using SSL/TLS certificates managed by AWS ACM and recognized by Cloudflare.
+     - A secure HTTPS connection is established using the SSL/TLS certificate issued by AWS ACM and associated with the CloudFront distribution.
+     - The browser verifies the certificate's validity and trustworthiness.

 8. **Content Delivery**:
    - CloudFront serves the requested content: